alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

 ### 5. Future hopes and dreams
   - Add the ability to combine multiple programs into 1 single file seamlessly so that you can keep a library of programs.
     - Need to be able to handle conflicting labels and memory addresses.
+  - Rework command line arguments, possibly using a library that is more robust.
   - Add support for the PX16C Kit.
     - This is closed source, so this will require either cooperation from the developer or reverse engineering.